jujhars13/gearman-ui.docker/README.md

 Docker image for [Gearman UI](http://gaspaio.github.io/gearmanui/), a small PHP application providing a minimal monitoring dashboard for a cluster of Gearman Job Servers.

+Forked on 2015-12-18 from [koryonik/gearman-ui.docker](https://github.com/koryonik/gearman-ui.docker) to add some of our own spices

 ## Usage

 To run the server and expose the port: